benfred/implicit/README.md

 #### Requirements

 This library requires SciPy version 0.16 or later.
 Running on OSX requires an OpenMP compiler, which can be installed with homebrew: ```brew install gcc```.
+Runing on Windows requires Python 3.5+.

 GPU Support requires at least version 8 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME enviroment variable to point to your cuda installation.

-This library has been tested with Python 2.7, 3.5 and 3.6 on Ubuntu, OSX and Windows.
+This library has been tested with Python 2.7, 3.5, 3.6 and 3.7 on Ubuntu and OSX, and tested with Python 3.5 and 3.6 on Windows.

 #### Benchmarks